 Using sign language alongside spoken language can reduce frustration and improve self esteem, may be beneficial to the development of verbal skills and could also help to improve literacy.
 It can also help with understanding speech and can be particularly useful at times when a deaf child is not using hearing aids or cochlear implants.
 It also gives the ability to communicate with other Deaf children and adults whose first language is BSL.

-In 2016 and 2017 the DCS offered the opportunity for members to undertake an online introductory BSL course, which covered Fingerspelling, Numbers, Colours, Deaf Awareness, Introductions, Family, Descriptions, Hobbies and Leisure, Time, Money, Days, Months and Seasons, Food and Drink, and Conversation.
+In previous years the DCS has offered the opportunity for members to undertake an online introductory BSL course, which covered Fingerspelling, Numbers, Colours, Deaf Awareness, Introductions, Family, Descriptions, Hobbies and Leisure, Time, Money, Days, Months and Seasons, Food and Drink, and Conversation.

 If you would like to know more about what we are currently offering to our members, then please feel free to contact us.